Powerlearnproject/se-assignment-2-introduction-to-software-engineering-okemwabrian/README.md

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
+1. Agile:

+Methodology: Agile is flexible and iterative, emphasizing continuous feedback and adaptation.

+Process:
+ Divides work into Sprints, typically lasting one to four weeks.

+Prioritizes delivering value to the customer/user quickly and frequently.
+Self-organizing teams allocate resources based on business priorities and use cases.
+Collaboration: Promotes ongoing collaboration.

+Preferred Scenarios:
+Dynamic, evolving projects.
+When requirements are likely to change.
+Customer-centric development.

+1. Waterfall:
+Methodology:
+Waterfall is sequential and rigid, with distinct phases completed in order.
+Process:
+ Well-defined stages with formal hand-offs.
+Requirements for each step completed before moving to the next.
+Linear process from requirements to final release.
+Planning: Focuses on thorough planning and execution.

+Preferred Scenarios:
+Stable, well-understood projects.
+When requirements are stable and unlikely to change.
+Projects with clear, predefined scope.

 Requirements Engineering: